hydrobeam/website/content/tech/emacs_setup.md

 ### Tree-sitter - modern syntax highlighting

-The built in Emacs syntax highlighting for some languages can be lacking at times.
+The built-in Emacs syntax highlighting for some languages can be lacking at times.
 Fortunately, thanks to Tree-sitter there's a way to improve it!

 I'll defer to the [`emacs-tree-sitter`](https://emacs-tree-sitter.github.io/) package for an explanation.